Baycken/ECSE425_P4/README.md

     add $0,$0,0 when Hazard             | PASS
     Signal IF stage when Hazard         | PASS
     Recieve new register data from WB   | PASS

+testbench.vhd
+  Reads program from program.txt, and loads instructions into instruction memory.
+Takes registers, and data memory and writes to files     "register_file.txt" and "memory.txt" respetively.

+testbench.tcl
+  Overarching simulation of entire proccesor.